GoogleCloudPlatform/compute-image-tools/cli_tools/gce_vm_image_export/README.md

 + `-client_id=CLIENT_ID` Identifies the client of the importer.
 For example: `gcloud` or `pantheon`.
 + `-destination_uri=DESTINATION_URI` The Google Cloud Storage URI destination for the exported virtual disk file.
 For example: gs://my-bucket/my-exported-image.vmdk.

-Exactly one of these must be specified:
-+ `-image=IMAGE` The name of the disk image to export.
++ `-source_image=SOURCE_IMAGE` An existing Compute Engine image from which to export.
-+ `-image_family=IMAGE_FAMILY` The family of the disk image to be exported.
-When a family is used instead of an image, the latest non-deprecated image associated with that family is used.

 #### Optional flags
 + `-format=FORMAT` Specify the format to export to, such as vmdk, vhdx, vpc, or qcow2.